"HyperDB" WordPress plugin for database redundancy and load balancing

 I get an error that I don't want to see

-In such cases, it's a good idea to make the database redundant as well!
+In such cases, let's make the database redundant as well!

-HyperDB , a plugin that enables database redundancy for Worddress .
+Therefore, I'd like to introduce "HyperDB," a plugin that enables database redundancy for WordPress.

-In the case of AWS, it is easy to make RDS redundant.
+In the case of AWS, RDS redundancy is easily achieved.

-All you have to do is create a "read replica" of the master RDS.
+All you need to do is create a "read replica" of the master RDS instance.

 Install HyperDB

-because although it can be installed from the WordPress admin screen,
+While it can be installed from the WordPress admin panel,

-the actual settings need to be written directly into the php file.
+the actual configurationneeds to be written directly into a PHP file.

-After installation, you should find the following file in WordPress' wp-content/plugins/hyperdb:
+After installation, you should find the following file in WordPress's wp-content/plugins/hyperdb:

-If you can connect to the server via SSH, you can do so.
-If you can only connect via FTP, you will need to configure it in advance and
+If you can connect to the server via SSH, do so via SSH.
+If you can only connect via FTP, you will need to configure the settings beforehand and

 upload it to the target directory.